Yüksek Hızlı Tren: Staff, operation and security

 On YHT service, there is usually one train engineer (two on some trains), a train manager (absent in some trips), two train attendants and a café car attendant.
 Business-class passengers are served meals at their seats if they applied for while buying their tickets.
 When accessing the trains, passengers must pass a security check like in airports.
 Maintenance of the sets is done at the Eryaman Yard in Ankara.

+High-speed train sets and production facilities

+TREVI ETR 500

+The first high-speed trains to run on Turkish rails were two ETR 500 train sets rented from Trenitalia of Italy and were used for testing the completed part of the high-speed railway network, between Eskişehir and Ankara, on 23 April 2007.
+During the tests, ETR 500 Y2 achieved the current rail speed record in Turkey, reaching 303 km/h.